Skip to main content

 Regardless of what tasks you choose for them to work on in their first few days, make sure they’re set up for success and have a low pressure goal to work towards.

-Make Yourself Available to Them
+Always Make Yourself Available

 Whether it be for a weekly meeting or having an open door policy that allows them to pop into your office to ask questions, making yourself available is crucial.
 It’s easy for new employees to get lost in the chaos of the day-to-day, but making sure they feel supported is a critical part of good onboarding and will ultimately build loyalty and quality of work.
 Offer guidance, make sure they have team members they can ask questions to, and check in with them regularly.